shravanasati/titan-url/README.md

 {
 	"original-url": "the url you want to shorten", "alias-type": "either custom or random",
-	"slug": "custom-slug" // can be omitted if the alias-type is random }
+	"alias": "custom-alias" // can be omitted if the alias-type is random }
 ```